If you love bold and beautiful foliage colors then you will love having a collection of Coral bells (Heuchera villosa).

 The other important factor to keep in mind is color.
 As with coral bells, these companion plants come in various shades including mixed leaf colors.
 For a striking effect, you should pair contrasting coral bells and hostas in the same garden bed.

-You can also pair hostas and coral bells in garden pots to create outdoor arrangements.
+Growing coral bells and hostas in garden pots to create outdoor arrangements.
 Taller hostas in a pot with vividly colored coral bells around them can create a very appealing bouquet or foliage arrangement.

 Astilbe